 Instructions

-- Prepare the dough: Combine suet, flour, sugar, and salt.
-Add milk to form a soft dough.
+- Make the dough: Combine the flour, suet, caster sugar, and salt in a large bowl.
+Gradually mix in the milk or water to form a soft dough.